hacking-science/Raspberry-Pi/docs/clock/section_1.md

 In this project we'll be creating a *Digital Clock* using the Sense HAT.

-It's a very simple clock: It continuously displays the current time on the Sense HAT.
+The aim is to make the Sense Hat continuously displays the current real time to the closest minute.

 ## Project Manual